mariadb-operator/mariadb-operator/docs/HA.md

 ## Topologies

+> [!WARNING]
+> SemiSync Replication is in alpha stage and not ready for production.
+Use it at your own risk.

 - **Multi master HA via [Galera](./GALERA.md)**: All nodes support reads and writes.
 We have a designated primary where the writes are performed.
 - **Single master HA via [SemiSync Replication](../examples/manifests/mariadb_replication.yaml)**: The primary node allows both reads and writes, while secondary nodes only allow reads.